- Education and Science»

 The weather is mild in this sub-tropical part of the country and rain comes in the form of cold fronts moving over the country from the S/E Oceans.
 Preceding these fronts is often a “berg” (mountain) wind that comes down the escarpment bringing warm winter weather to the coast, as the air is heated adiabatically from the decent down the escarpment.
 So the temperature in East London vary from 15 to 30 degrees Celsius, according to the season.

 The Nahoon Nature Reserve seldom disappoints.
-Near the car park there is a two- level bird hide, and here a variety of local seed eaters can be observed in comfort.
+Near the car park and environmental offices there is a two- level bird hide, and here a variety of local seed eaters can be observed in comfort.
 Often bird parties arrive in the trees around the Enviro-centre with Fork-tailed Drongoes, a variety of Weavers, Bronze-mannikins, a pair of Black-collared Barbets and some Cape White-eyes competing for an evening meal.

 An Amethyst Sunbird is often looking for nectar in the Aloes around the Eco-centre, while a variety of birds call from nearby bushes, but often remained elusive.
 Small Blue Duiker often come to drink at the water fountain and even enjoy a snack of seed.
 Flocks of Red-necked Spurfowl or Helmeted Guinea Fowl arrive in noisy flocks and clean out the seed feeders on the ground.
 This is one of the best places in South Africa to see the elusive Buff-spotted Flufftail.